Oil jumps, Asian shares mixed after US leaves Iran deal

-SEOUL, South Korea (AP) - Oil prices surged while Asian stock markets traded mixed after President Donald Trump announced the United States will withdraw from a 2015 nuclear accord with Iran and re-impose sanctions.
-Resulting rising oil prices would have a mixed impact across the region, driving prices higher for some countries that rely heavily on imports, such as Japan, while boosting revenues for exporters such as Indonesia.
+SEOUL, South Korea (AP) - Oil prices surged while Asian stock markets traded mixed on Wednesday after President Donald Trump announced the United States will withdraw from a 2015 nuclear accord with Iran and re-impose sanctions.

 ANALYST’S TAKE: “Geopolitical risks are heightened especially if Iran retaliates, but it could wait and see if the deal is completely undone or if there is scope for it to continue without the U.S.,” Mizuho Bank said in a daily commentary.
 With Germany, France and Britain saying they are committed to the accord, the European countries will “continue importing oil from Iran, albeit having to side-step the U.S. banking system for trade purposes,” it said.